nuxeo/nuxeo-drive/README.rst

 `marketplace package <http://qa.nuxeo.org/jenkins/job/addons_nuxeo-drive-master-marketplace>`_
 for the Nuxeo master branch from the Continuous Integration server (use at your own risk).

-The marketplace package can be installed using the Admin Center / Update Center / Local Packages interface of a Nuxeo server.
+The Marketplace package can be installed using the Admin Center / Update Center / Local Packages interface of a Nuxeo server.

 Alternatively, from the command line::